 Self-care is about good stewardship.
 Our minds, bodies, and hearts are all blessings and gifts from God.
-When you think of traditional self-care and ways of taking care of yourself, this is what normally comes to mind.
+When you think of traditional self-care, this is what normally comes to mind.
 Self-care as a Christian implies we think of our health as a gift.
 We should consider the health of our minds, bodies, and souls as a way to be a good steward of the blessings that God has given us.
 It can be easier to work towards the goal of maintaining our health.

 While there may not be any bible verses that say specifically self-care, I would propose that the entire bible is about the best ways to care for yourself.
 It’s a manual for how to live life well and isn’t that really what self-care is about.
 The bible is all about wisdom for health; mental, emotional, physical, and spiritual health.